amitgaru2/nepali-datetime-API/README.md

 Public APIs to access Nepali Datetime (Bikram Sambat Date & Nepal Time) with custom formatting options.
 The project is based on the library [nepali_datetime](https://github.com/amitgaru2/nepali-datetime).

-_The access URL for the API is https://nepali-datetime.amitgaru.me._
+_The API documentation URL for the API is https://nepali-datetime.amitgaru.me/docs._

 ### Basic Usage